Daisen, Akita: Climate

 Daisen has a humid continental climate (Köppen climate classification Dfa / Cfa) with large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 Precipitation is significant throughout the year but is heaviest from August to October.
 The average annual temperature in Daisen is 10.9 C. The average annual rainfall is 1819.4 mm with August as the wettest month.
 The temperature is highest on average in August, at around 24.3 C, and lowest in January, at around -1.6 C.

 Demographics

+In Akita Prefecture, it has the third largest population after Akita City and Yokote City.
 Per Japanese census data, the population of Daisen peaked at around the year 1960 and has been in steady decline since then.